ElucidataInc/polly-docs/docs/Apps/Lipidomics Data/Lipidomics Visualization Dashboard.md

 ##Overview

 Analysis of lipidomic data involves complex lipidome analysis.
 Lipidomics analysis across large sample sizes produces large datasets that require dedicated lipid identification, quantification and lipidome visualization.
 The wide diversity of native lipids and their modifications make their analyses challenging.
-Lipidomics Visualization Dashboard allows you to visualize, process and analyze the concentration data based on lipid species or classes along with sum of carbons and saturation type
+Lipidomics Visualization Dashboard allows you to visualize, process and analyze the concentration data based on lipid species or classes along with sum of carbons and saturation type.
-.
 The current version can calculate summary statistics, percentages and perform univariate analysis like ANOVA, Limma t-test along with Multivariate analysis like PCA.
 It helps you view lipids by their main class, sub class across cohorts.

 ##Scope of the app